Gamebot-site/Social-Beautifier/README.md

 5. Paste the source into the script window and hit save
 6. Voila!

-# Installing as Extension:
-If you don't want to use tampermonkey, simply go to Extensions in your chrome settings, and drag and drop the `crx` extension file.

 </br></br>
 For bug reports and suggestions, please join our [support server](https://discord.gg/gamebot).
 Please include image of console when reporting a bug.